-These data contain individual species maps for fish that were developed by the NOAA Northeast Fisheries Science Center (NEFSC) through a partnership with the Marine-life Data and Analysis Team (MDAT) using data from NEFSC, the state of Massachusetts Division of Marine Fisheries (MDMF) trawl, the states of Maine and New Hampshire (ME/NH) trawl and the North East Area Monitoring and Assessment Program (NEAMAP) trawl.
+These data contain maps for individual species of fish that were developed by TNC using data from NEFSC, and by the NOAA Northeast Fisheries Science Center (NEFSC) using data from the state of Massachusetts Division of Marine Fisheries (MDMF) trawl, the states of Maine and New Hampshire (ME/NH) trawl and the North East Area Monitoring and Assessment Program (NEAMAP) trawl.
 Each set of fish trawl data sources has used standardized survey designs and data collection methodologies but some have used different vessels and gears over time.
 Results have been normalized to account for these vessel and gear differences within each data source, however no method has yet been applied to normalize data across the different sources.

-Click on the links below to access online map services for individual species from these four sources.
+Click on the links below to access online map services for individual species from these three sources:

 Under each of these directories, you will find the following layers for each species:

 Log biomass - Each raw observation is plotted as a circle, where the circle size is proportional to the value of the total fish biomass in the tow.

 Mean log biomass - The survey area is divided into a grid of hexagons and the mean is calculated from the natural logarithm of total fish biomass from all observations that occur within each hexagon.

 Variance of log biomass - Uncertainty is estimated as the variance of the log-kilograms of total fish biomass per tow within each hexagon.

 Interpolated natural log biomass - Created by applying an inverse-distance weighting algorithm to all observations (natural logarithm of total fish biomass), to smooth over multiple observations and to interpolate results in areas with few observations.
 The grid size is 10km x 10km.